RektInPieces/atypicalbloglive/content/about.md

   name = "Kunal Sharda"
 +++

-Hey!
-I'm a high school student who is interested in a few subjects and decided to restart blogging after my last one went down a few years ago.
+I'm a student who is interested in a few subjects and decided to restart blogging after my last one went down a few years ago.

-I'll be posting information about projects I'm working on whether in writing or code as well as my thoughts on current events, etc.
+I'll be posting information about projects I'm working on in writing or code as well as my thoughts on current events, etc.

+Overall this is worked on randomly and for fun (hopefully).

 Let me know if you have any comments and feel free to email me.